- Home

 This is the sharpest divide between the two products.
 Nomad Insurance covers nothing outside of emergencies.
 If you want to:

-• See a doctor for a persistent cough that is not an emergency
+- See a doctor for a persistent cough that isn’t an emergency

 You need Remote Health.
-Nomad Insurance will not pay a cent for any of these.
+Nomad Insurance won’t pay a cent for any of these.

-For many young, healthy nomads, this is an acceptable tradeoff — you are paying $45/month for catastrophic protection and paying out-of-pocket for occasional doctor visits in countries where healthcare is affordable (a GP visit in Thailand costs $15-30, in Mexico $20-40).
-But if you have ongoing medical needs or prefer the security of comprehensive coverage, Remote Health closes this gap.
+For many young, healthy nomads, this is an acceptable tradeoff — you’re paying $56.28/4 weeks for catastrophic protection and paying out-of-pocket for occasional doctor visits in countries where healthcare is affordable (a GP visit in Thailand costs $15-30, in Mexico $20-40).
+But if you have ongoing medical needs or prefer the security of full coverage, Remote Health closes this gap.

 Mental Health: Remote Health Only